 The aids impact went far beyond the victims, because it changed the rest of us and — perhaps — created a more tolerant and compassionate world.

 When AIDS emerged in the 1980’s, there wasn’t much tolerance for LGBT+ individuals, nor really, for much of anyone who was different.
 I remember some people took the regrettable position that the disease was divine agency, that God sent AIDS to punish homosexual men.
 I try not to be too critical of people who thought (or still think) this way, because when I think of some of the intolerant, even hateful beliefs I held in the past, I still wince.
 And I am aware that I will doubtless discover more as I age.
 Perhaps that’s why this blog tries to steer a middle ground.
 I can remember too many embarrassing ideas I have held, left and right, at times in my life.

 And because I have watched my ideas evolve through time, I am also aware that what I believe today, I may not believe tomorrow.
 Hence the previous post on tolerance and open-mindedness.

 Let me throw out a shocking suggestion, but ask that you read through to the end before passing judgment.
 What if AIDS is, indeed, the result of divine agency?
 Let me explain.

-In my ill-fated attempt to earn a PhD, one of the last hurdles I had to clear after years of classes and research, were my written and oral comprehensive examinations.1)“Describe the history of the Roman Catholic Church, with all of its philosophical, political, social, economic, and scientific implications.
+In my ill-fated attempt to earn a PhD, one of the last hurdles I had to clear after years of classes and research, were my written and oral comprehensive examinations.“Describe the history of the Roman Catholic Church, with all of its philosophical, political, social, economic, and scientific implications.
 Be brief, and to the point.”
-Just kidding, it wasn’t that bad.
-Not quite.
-From the microbiologist on my committee came an open-book question which asked about microbiological warfare.
+Just kidding, … Continue reading From the microbiologist on my committee came an open-book question which asked about microbiological warfare.

 I didn’t find much.
 The Rhodesian government used anthrax against rebels in the 1970’s, but it’s not clear how effective that was.
 And in the 1979 Sverdlovsk Incident in Russia, one million people were exposed to anthrax, of whom only 97 died.
 I concluded that so far, microbial warfare is not all that effective.